LibraryOfCongress/seeing-lost-enclaves/research/images.md

 ### Theaters

-The website [CinemaTreasures.org](http://cinematreasures.org) is a surprisingly rich resource for tracking the history of old theaters, from construction dates to name changes to photographs and even dating images based on the posters of shows currently playing.
-Check the Photos and Comments tabs of a page to see user contributions.
+I used the website [CinemaTreasures.org](http://cinematreasures.org), a surprisingly rich resource for tracking the history of old theaters, from construction dates, to name changes, to photographs, and even dating images based on the posters of shows currently playing.
+I looked at the Photos and Comments tabs of a page to see user contributions.

 ![A black and whit photo of a group of people running, pulling a wheeled cart, in matching white shirts, down a dusty street lined with spectators and decorated with flags.](images/images-deadwood-race.jpg)